 Instructions

-- Set your pressure cooker to medium-high (or saute setting), melt butter, and saute vegetables for 5 minutes.
+- Set Instant Pot to medium-high (or saute setting), melt butter, and saute vegetables for 5 minutes.

-- Add chicken, chicken broth, herbs, salt, and pepper to the pot.
+- Add chicken, chicken broth, herbs, bay leaf, salt, and pepper to the pot.

-- Lock your lid on, then set your instant pot on High pressure for 5 minutes.
+- Secure lid then set the Instant Pot on high pressure for 5 minutes.

 - When the pressure cooking cycle is complete, do a quick release.